nc9/coalwatch/README.md

-# Coal Watch
+# Coal Watch Australia

+Coal Watch is a website to track the current status of coal generation units in Australia.

 <img width="1264" alt="image" src="https://github.com/user-attachments/assets/15824f7a-19f4-493f-8339-6f3d7323a610" />

 [coalwatch.vercel.app](https://coalwatch.vercel.app/)

-Coal Watch is a web application that allows users to track coal production and consumption in Australia.

 It shows all the current facilities and their status.